dbsoft/dwindows/readme.txt

     Windows 7+ with Edge WebView2.
 MacOS 10.10+.
     GTK3/4 with WebKitGTK 2 or higher.
     iOS and Android, all supported versions.
+Added DW_FEATURE_RENDER_SAFE that requires safe rendering.
+    This means only allowing drawing in the EXPOSE callback.
+    On Android this also enables off main thread expose events.
+    Added high and low priority event queues on Android and increased the queue length.
+This should prevent important events from being dropped, only superfluous expose events.
+    This feature is enabled by default on Android.
+    This feature is disabled by default or unavailable on others.

 Dynamic Windows Documentation is available at: